devkit-labs/Notifier/README.md

 When notification permission is denied, the library automatically:

 1. Triggers the `onPermissionDeny` callback (if configured)
-2. Plays a beep sound on source tab when a notification is triggered (unless `silent: true`), respects silent option in in notify options.
+2. Plays a beep sound on source tab when a notification is triggered (unless `silent: true`).

 ```typescript
 // Configure permission denial handler